nerdocs/vue-extensions/README.md

 It's written in ES6.
 It's my first Js/Vue software, so:

-1. Be patient - don't expect proffesional code.
+1. Be patient - don't expect professional code.
-2. Be helpful - hints and PRs for improvements welcome.
+2. Be helpful - hints and PRs for improvements are welcome.

 ## Usage
 ```javascript